smopen/sigcpp/_posts/2020-04-18-avoid-using-std-endl-to-insert-line-breaks.md

 }
 ```
 ---
-:warning: It might seem like the code under the `if` and `else` statements in `main` could be condensed as follows, but that
+⚠️ It might seem like the code in the `if` and `else` statements in `main` could be condensed as follows,
-is not possible because the class`std::basic_ostream` does not support a necessary constructor.
+but that is not possible because the class`std::basic_ostream` does not support a necessary constructor.

 ```cpp
 useStream(c == 'f' ? std::ofstream("sample.txt") : std::cout);